FOLLOW US

 Crime

-Protect your belongings
+Protecting your belongings

-Pick-pocketing and bag snatching are common, particularly in central Amsterdam and around Amsterdam Central Station.
+Pickpocketing and bag-snatching are common, particularly in central Amsterdam and around Amsterdam Central Station.
 Thieves often operate in gangs on the trains and trams to and from Schiphol airport and Central Station.
 One thief distracts you while another steals your bag.
 Sleeping on trains can make you an easy target.

 You should:

-• keep sight of your luggage and belongings
+• keep sight of your luggage and belongings – especially when checking into hotels

-• keep valuables safely on you
+• keep valuables securely on your person

 • avoid falling asleep in public or on public transport

-Call 0900-8844 to contact the nearest police station if you are unsure whether a police person is genuine.
+Call 0900 8844 to contact the nearest police station if you are unsure whether a police person is genuine.

 Drug sellers